JamesCostello-dev/readme-generator/README.md

 ## Description

-This is a command line app that will prompt users with questions to generator a README.md.
+This is a command line app that will prompt users with questions to generate a README.md.

 ## Tech